livepeer/go-livepeer/doc/ai-subnet.md

     > [!NOTE]
     > The `--alpha` flag is used to download only the models currently supported by the Livepeer.inc Gateway node on the _AI Subnet_.
 You can remove this flag if you want to download all models and advertise them for other Gateway nodes.

+##### Optimization Flags

+> [!WARNING]
+> The flags described below are experimental and may not function as anticipated.
+If you encounter any issues, please report them to the [go-livepeer](https://github.com/livepeer/go-livepeer/issues/new/choose) repository.

+The `optimization_flags` attribute in the `aiModels.json` file provides a way to activate specific performance enhancements for the pipeline.
+Currently, the following flags are available:

+-   `SFAST`: Enables the [stable-fast](https://github.com/chengzeyi/stable-fast) optimization, enhancing inference performance.
+    -   **Usage**: Add `"SFAST": true` to the `optimization_flags` section in the `aiModels.json` file.
+    -   **Limitations**: Currently, the `SFAST` flag is only effective for `warm` models in the `image-to-video` pipeline.
+While it accelerates inference times by approximately 25%, it also extends the Node startup time.

 #### Orchestrator Binary Setup